NotoriousArnav/EventHorizon/docs/theme/customization.md

 - `home.html`: The landing page.
 - `events/event_list.html`: The mission board.

-To customize a page, look for the `{% block content %}` tags in the respective template file.
+To customize a page, look for the template blocks labeled "content" in the respective file.

 ## Static Assets